Jabeur recalls death threats for playing tennis

-Ons Jabeur: Tunisian on death threats after playing Israeli opponents
+Tunisian Ons Jabeur on death threats after playing Israeli opponents

 Last updated on .From the section Sport Africa